mohideen/blacklight_date_range_limit/README.md

 config.add_facet_field 'pub_date', label: 'Publication Year', range: true
 ```

 You should now get range limit display.
-More complicated configuration is available if desired, see Range Facet Configuration below.
+More complicated configuration is available if desired, see DateRange Facet Configuration below.

 You can also configure the look and feel of the Flot chart using the jQuery .data() method.
 On the `.facet_limit` container you want to configure, add a Flot options associative array (documented at http://people.iola.dk/olau/flot/API.txt) as the `plot-config` key.
 The `plot-config` key to set the `plot-config` key on the appropriate `.facet_limit` container.
 In order to customize the plot colors, for example, you could use this code: